 Day 7 – Last day in Mauritius

-We had some time before we had to go to airport for our return flight.
-So we decided to join another couple whom we met in the tour and took a cab from our hotel to visit Grand Baie (Bay) beach.
+We had some time before we had to go to the airport for our return flight.
+So we decided to join another couple whom we met on the tour and took a cab from our hotel to visit Grand Baie (Bay) beach.

-We spent some hours on the beach, basking in hot sun and while coming back, we hoped on a public bus to our hotel, right in time to start for airport.
+We spent some hours on the beach, basking in the hot sun and while coming back, we hopped on a public bus to our hotel, right in time to start for the airport.

 Since we were short on time, we missed a 2-hours long whale watching session.
 I told myself, we cannot cover everything in a short span of time and should leave for the next time we visit this beautiful island.

 Top Tip: Traveling in the month of December could be expensive, so plan ahead.
-You might save some bucks and get good places to stay!
+You might save some bucks and get good places to stay in!